SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/user-token.md

 ## How to Use a Token

-User tokens have to be used as a replacement of your usual login:
+User tokens must replace your normal login process in the following scenarios:

 * when running analyses on your code: replace your login by the token in the `sonar.login` property.
 * when invoking web services: just pass the token instead of your login while doing the basic authentication.